-- 4. EXPLOSIVES SAFETY.
-Ensure that applicable explosives operations comply with DOE M 440.1-1.
-Facility management shall determine the applicability of the requirements to research and development laboratory type operations consistent with the DOE level of protection criteria in the Manual.
-The administration and management of DOE M 440.1-1 and any deviations from it shall follow the process specified in Chapter I, Sections 3 and 4, of the Manual.
-Revisions to the Manual are made through concurrence of the DOE Explosives Safety Committee. - 5.
+- (b) Approve the location and use of the contractor's live fire ranges. - (2) Office of Security Affairs.
+Approve the location of live fire ranges for the Safeguards and Security Central Training Academy. - 4.
+EXPLOSIVES SAFETY.
+Ensure that applicable explosives operations comply with DOE M 440.1-1, DOE EXPLOSIVES SAFETY MANUAL (Formerly DOE/EV/06194).
+Facility management shall determine the applicability of the requirements to research and development laboratory type operations consistent with the DOE level of protection criteria in the manual.
+The administration and management of the Explosives Safety Manual and any deviations from it shall follow the process specified in Chapter I, Sections 3 and 4, of the manual.
+Revisions to the manual are made through concurrence of the DOE Explosives Safety Committee. - 5.
 INDUSTRIAL HYGIENE.
-Implement a comprehensive and effective industrial hygiene program to reduce the risk of work-related disease or illness.
+Implement a comprehensive and effective industrial hygiene program to reduce the risk of work-related disease or illness at affected facilities.
 Industrial hygiene programs shall include the following elements: - a.
 Initial or baseline surveys of all work areas or operations to identify and evaluate potential worker health risks. - b.
 Coordination with planning and design personnel to anticipate and control health hazards that proposed facilities and operations would introduce. - c.
 Periodic resurveys and/or exposure monitoring as appropriate. - d.
 Documented exposure assessment for chemical, physical, and biological agents and ergonomic stressors using recognized exposure assessment methodologies and use of accredited industrial hygiene laboratories. - e.
 Specification of appropriate engineering, administrative, work practice, and/or personal protective control methods to limit hazardous exposures to acceptable levels. - f.
 Worker education, training, and involvement. - g.
 Coordination with cognizant occupational medical, environmental, health physics, and work planning professionals. - h.
-Use of respiratory protection equipment tested under the DOE Respirator Acceptance Program when National Institute for Occupational Safety and Health-approved respiratory protection does not exist for DOE tasks.
-For security operations conducted in accordance with Presidential Directive Decision 39, U.S. POLICY ON COUNTER TERRORISM, use of Department of Defense military type masks for respiratory protection by security personnel is acceptable. - i.
-Policy and procedures to mitigate the risk from identified and potential occupational carcinogens. - j.
-Use of appropriate industrial hygiene standards.
+Use of DOE-accepted respiratory protection when National Institute of Occupational Safety and Health-approved respiratory protection does not exist for DOE tasks.

-k.
+i.
+Policy and procedures to mitigate the risk from identified and potential occupational carcinogens.

+- j.
+Use of appropriate industrial hygiene standards. - k.
 Professionally and technically qualified industrial hygienists to manage and implement the industrial hygiene program.

-6. PRESSURE SAFETY.
+6. PRESSURE SAFETY REQUIREMENTS.

 - a.
-Establish safety policies and procedures to ensure pressure systems are designed, fabricated, tested, inspected, maintained, repaired, and operated by trained and qualified personnel in accordance with applicable and sound engineering principles. - b.
-Ensure that all pressure vessels, boilers, air receivers, and supporting piping systems conform to: - (1) the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Safety Code; - (2) the American National Standards Institute/ASME B.31 Piping Code; and/or - (3) the strictest applicable State and local codes. - c.
-When national consensus codes are not applicable (because of pressure range, vessel geometry, use of special materials, etc.), implement measures to provide equivalent protection and ensure safety equal to or superior to the intent of the ASME code.
-Measures shall include the following: - (1) Design drawings, sketches, and calculations shall be reviewed and approved by an independent design professional.
-Documented organizational peer review is acceptable. - (2) Qualified personnel shall be used to perform examinations and inspections of materials, in-process fabrications, non-destructive tests, and acceptance tests. - (3) Documentation, traceability, and accountability shall be maintained for each pressure vessel or system, including descriptions of design, pressure, testing, operation, repair, and maintenance. - 7.
-MOTOR VEHICLE SAFETY.
+Requirements. - (1) Ensure that all pressure vessels, boilers, air receivers, and supporting piping systems conform to: - (a) the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Safety Code; - (b) the American National Standards Institute/ASME B.31 Piping Code; and/or - (c) the strictest applicable State and local codes. - When national consensus codes are not applicable (because of pressure range, vessel geometry, use of special materials, etc.), implement measures to provide equivalent protection and ensure safety equal to or superior to the intent of the ASME code.

+Measures shall include the following: - (a) Design drawings, sketches, and calculations shall be reviewed and approved by an independent design professional.
+Documented organizational peer review is acceptable. - (b) Qualified personnel shall be used to perform examinations and inspections of materials, in-process fabrications, nondestructive tests, and acceptance tests. - (c) Documentation, traceability, and accountability shall be maintained for each pressure vessel or system, including descriptions of design, pressure, testing, operation, repair, and maintenance.

+7. MOTOR VEHICLE SAFETY.
 Implement a Motor Vehicle Safety Program to protect the safety and health of all drivers and passengers in Government-owned or -leased motor vehicles and powered industrial equipment (i.e., fork trucks, tractors, platform lift trucks, and other similar specialized equipment powered by an electric motor or an internal combustion engine).
-The Motor Vehicle Safety Program shall be tailored for the individual DOE site or facility, based on an analysis of the needs of that particular site or facility, and shall address the following areas:
+The Motor Vehicle Safety Program shall be tailored for the individual DOE site or facility, based on an analysis of the needs of that particular site or facility, and shall address the following areas.